 North Atlantic Right Whale

 The North Atlantic right whale is NOAA Fisheries' newest Species in the Spotlight.
-This initiative is a concerted, agency-wide effort to spotlight and save marine species that are among the most at risk of extinction in the near future.
+This initiative is a concerted, agency-wide effort launched in 2015 to spotlight and save marine species that are among the most at risk of extinction in the near future.

 North Atlantic right whales, which got their name from being the "right" whales to hunt because they floated when they were killed, have never recovered to pre-whaling numbers.
 These whales have been protected since 1935, when the international prohibition on whaling went into effect.
 North Atlantic right whales have been listed as endangered under the Endangered Species Act since it was enacted in 1973, and have been experiencing a steady population decline for nearly a decade.
 NOAA and our partners are continuing to prioritize stabilizing and preventing extinction of this species, and the Species in the Spotlight designation helps focus resources on these many efforts.